 a.
 Green Coffee Preparation: Before roasting, the green coffee beans undergo various preparation steps, including sorting, cleaning, and removal of any defective beans or foreign matter.
 This ensures a consistent roast and optimal flavor development.

 b.
-Roasting Equipment: Coffee roasters use a variety of equipment, ranging from small batch roasters to large-scale commercial machines.
+Roasting Equipment: Coffee roasters use a variety of equipment, ranging from small home coffee roasters to large-scale commercial machines.
 Traditional drum roasters, hot air roasters, and fluid bed roasters are commonly employed.
 Each method provides different heat transfer dynamics and controls over the roasting process.
+Some popular models of roasting equipment include the 6kg coffee roaster, the small commercial coffee roaster, and the mini coffee roaster machine.
+These roasters cater to different needs and preferences of coffee enthusiasts, offering various features and capacities.

 Big commercial roaster testing video show: https://youtu.be/dtOABtWEl8w